 Differences Between Air Scrubbers & Air Purifiers

 In contrast to an air scrubber, an air purifier typically refers to a type of air cleaning that is filter based.
-The most common type is the HEPA filter air purifier.
+The most common type is the HEPA filter based media air purifier.
 Other types include electrostatic plates that use electrical charges to attract particles to metal plates in the air purifier.
 There are also some ozone generators that are meant for cigarette smoke removal in a commercial space.

 A commercial air purifier is used in commercial and industrial applications for the removal of particulates or gases.
 An example is a clean room that requires the highest level of air filtration.

 Industrial air purifiers are also used in manufacturing, office buildings, museums and hotels.
 Some of the jobs include mold abatement, restoration jobs, creating negative pressure, oil mist eliminators, flue gas removal and maintaining the indoor environment within tight tolerances to protect art work.